Anelabuawad/tax-calculator/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-For any further questions, please do not hesitate contacting me.
+For any further questions, please feel free to contacting me.